jimmo/ncss-embedded/chapters/12-lab-exercises.md

 These lab exercises build on the concepts introduced in the lectures, and you can refer back to the chapters in this booklet for hints and more information.
 When you've finished a problem, sometimes it'll be really obvious that you've got it working, but many of them you might need to show a tutor.

 Try to complete the exercises in order as most of the problems build on concepts from the previous problem.
 They're *hard* problems!
-We encourae you to work through them in pairs or groups, and please let us know if you'd like clarifications or help.
+We encourage you to work through them in pairs or groups, and please let us know if you'd like clarifications or help.

 Some of the exercises are a quite open-ended and designed for you to explore the concepts and ask questions.
 Please take every opportunity to ask questions of the tutors and lecturers, and don't be afraid to ask questions about related concepts and ideas.

+### Installing Mu

+Once you get up to the micro:bit exercises that involve playing with hardware, you will need to install the Mu editor in order to upload your code.

+Download the "PortaMu" editor from: https://codewith.mu/en/download and unzip it into your network directory.
+Then, you can launch Mu by running the "Launch Mu.bat" script in the Mu folder.

+**Note**: Make sure that you save all your work onto the network drives, as we will be switching between labs and computers over the course of the camp.
+Anything that you save to "My Documents" or the local computer will become inaccessible and may be automatically wiped.

 ### Lab 1 -- Saturday morning